FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Overview

 \subsection{Threat Model}

 aims to protect LLM inference from attackers with kernel privileges.
-Both the confidentiality and integrity of the model weights and input/output are protected.
-All normal-world applications are considered untrusted. {\sys} assumes the initial kernel code is benign and that secure boot protects its integrity.
+Both the confidentiality and the integrity of the model weights and the input/output are protected.
+All normal-world applications are considered untrusted. {\sys} assumes that the initial kernel code is benign and that secure boot protects its integrity.
 However, the kernel may contain bugs and could be compromised after system boot.
-Consequently, an attacker could access or modify any memory pages or peripherals with kernel privileges to compromise the LLM inference system.
-Secure-world components and the lightweight Flex-Monitor are trusted.
+Consequently, with kernel privileges an attacker could access or modify arbitrary memory pages or peripherals to compromise the LLM inference system.
+The secure-world components and the lightweight Flex-Monitor are trusted.

-The inference request may be sent by a normal-world application.
-Similar to existing TrustZone-based systems, {\sys} cannot prevent attackers from directly stealing input/output from normal-world clients.
-However, the model weights remain protected.
-Side-channel attacks, physical attacks, and DoS attacks are considered out of scope.
-Section~\ref{sec:security} gives the detailed security analysis.
+{\sys} handles requests from both normal-world and secure-world clients.
+As with existing TrustZone-based systems, {\sys} cannot prevent attackers from directly stealing or tampering with the input/output of normal-world clients.
+Nevertheless, the model weights remain protected.
+Side-channel attacks, physical attacks, and DoS attacks are out of scope.
+Section~\ref{subsec:discuss-security} presents a detailed security analysis.